michaelagbiaowei/altschool-holiday-project-challenge/README.md

 Select on the Bastion Host Instance and click on connect which will launch a Dashboard.
 ![s1](/images/connect1.png)

-select SSH client and follow the instructions on how to connect.
+Select SSH client and follow the instructions on how to connect.

 ![s1](/images/connect2.png)